 The crowd cow selected farms use only water.
 This is more time consuming but the result is a chemical-free turkey.

-The available seafood in the crowd cow store all come from Alaska.
+The available Crow Cow seafood in their store all come from Alaska.

 The reason is that nature there is still pretty much the way it was hundreds of years ago.
 The Salmon and Halibut are all wild-caught and not farm-raised as you see in many stores.